Saving Foundation Flow-Matching Priors for Inverse Problems: Introduction

 \section{Introduction}

 Inverse problems (IPs) are prevalent in many fields, such as medical imaging, remote sensing, and computer vision \citep{aster2018parameter,mohamad2013inverse}.
 In an IP, the objective is to recover an unknown object $\mb x$ of interest from the relevant measurement $\mb y \approx \mc A(\mb x)$, where the mapping $\mc A(\cdot)$, called the \textbf{forward model}, represents the measurement process, and the approximation sign $\approx$ accounts for possible modeling errors and measurement noise.
-Due to insufficient measurement and/or the approximate relationship in $\mb y \approx \mc A(\mb x)$, in practice $\mb x$ is typically not uniquely recoverable from $\mb y$ alone, i.e., ill-posedness.
-So, to obtain reliable and meaningful solutions for IPs, it is important to incorporate prior knowledge of $\mb x$.
+Due to insufficient measurement and/or the approximate relationship in $\mb y \approx \mc A(\mb x)$, in practice, $\mb x$ is typically not uniquely recoverable from $\mb y$ alone, i.e., it is ill-posed.
+To obtain reliable, meaningful solutions for IPs, it is important to incorporate prior knowledge of $\mb x$.

-Traditional ideas for solving IPs rely on optimization formulations, often motivated under the Maximum A Posterior (MAP) estimation principle:
+Traditional ideas for solving IPs rely on optimization, often motivated by the Maximum A Posteriori (MAP) principle: